briardew/MiCASA/README.md

 ./bin/post/process.sh
 ```

-This will end once the MODIS/VIIRS input end.
+This will end once the MODIS/VIIRS inputs end.
 To continue, simply update the
 MODIS/VIIRS inputs using the `modvir` command as above.
 The remaining inputs do
 not need to be updated: they are either climatological or specifically for the
 monthly spin-up.

+### NRT runs (with LoFI)
+More information coming.
+This uses NRT QFED to extend the biomass burning into
+NRT.
+Unless that's publicly available somewhere, we're probably documenting
+this for our own purposes.

 ## Maintaining local configurations
 MiCASA configuration is still pretty rough, but I've made a lot of progress.